 1987 Cultural Resources Inventory for the City of Moreno Valley, Riverside County, California.
-Archaeological Research Unit, UC Riverside.
+Archaeological Research Unit, University of California.
 Unpublished report on file at the Eastern Information Center at the University of California at Riverside, Riverside, California.

 Meighan, Clement W.